andrschl/dde_adjoint_method/README.md

 # dde_adjoint_method
 Julia code for interpolating adjoint sensitivity method for DDEs with constant lags [[1]](#1).

 dde_adjoint.jl contains the interpolating adjoint code followed by a short neural ODE example.
 It uses Differentialequations.jl [[2]](#2) for the DDE solvers.
 The own implementation is compared to built-in AD sensitivity methods ForwardDiffSensitivity() and ReverseDiffAdjoint().

-Whereas, they agree for no delays, there is a considerable mismatch for non-zero delays.
-The method assumes constant lags, and currently also a smooth enough transition between initial history and DDE solution.
+The method assumes autonomous dynamics, constant lags, and currently also a smooth enough transition between initial history and DDE solution.
 The discontinuities from the adjoint state are passed to the solver by constant_lags.

 ## References
 <a id="1">[1]</a>